How? Why? Where auctions Contacts

 Careful!
 Real estate agents operate on the principle of “procuring cause” when determining who gets the buyer’s agent’s commission.
 A simple mistake can cost you thousands of dollars.

-For example, if you visit an open house and sign the guestbook, enter a raffle, or give out your name, you may be unwittingly rewarding the listing agent with thousands of dollars for “finding you.”
+For example, if you visit new model homes and sign the guestbook, enter a raffle, or give out your name, the sales staff may get credit for "finding" you, costing you a chance to get a buyer rebate.

 If you’re interested in buying a new home, please note that many builders won't pay a commission to your agent unless you’re accompanied by that agent during your first visit.